deanbunn/Windows_System_Analysis_Lab/README.md

 #### Seven quick sessions to learn the basics of PowerShell while analysing the configuration of a Windows system.

+All lab code and descriptions are listed in README.

-The session script files are designed to only be used as a reference to the commands to type out.
+The session script files are designed to only be used as a downloadable reference.

 At the beginning of each script is a "exit" command to prevent an accidental run